 And I think that they should appoint a nonpartisan, independent, 9-11 style type of commission to actually address what's happening at the border because Congress has been incapable of doing so since the 80s.

-The only good news, Moses, is this: the president got his money.
+The only good news, Moses, is this.

 They reallocated unspent monies from the Defense Department.

-Nobody's talking about it, which is interesting because once he issued the ex emergency order and they didn't override his veto, he has the money.
+Nobody's talking about it, which is interesting because once he issued the emergency order and they didn't override his veto, he has the money.

-The wall by the way, I'll get the exact numbers.
+By the way, I'll get the exact numbers.

-The wall's going up, repairs have taken place, and if this new company is able to pull this off, they say they can get the whole job done by 2020.
+And if this new company is able to pull this off, they say they can get the whole job done by 2020.

 I'm like, get that company.

-And they're they are ensuring it.
+And they were ensuring it.

 They would assure and ensure that they can do it at a price, by the way, that seemed really reasonable.